Computing finite semigroups

 In the case that $S$ is a transformation, partial permutation, matrix, or partition semigroup, or a subsemigroup of a Rees $0$-matrix semigroup, we will show in Section~\ref{section-special-cases} how to obtain faithful representations of the stabilisers of $\L^U$- and $\R^U$-classes as permutation or matrix groups.
-It is then possible to use algorithms from Computational Group Theory to compute with these groups.
+It is then possible to use algorithms, such as the Schreier-Sims algorithm, from Computational Group Theory to compute with these groups.

 We will make repeated use of the following straightforward lemma.

 \begin{lem} Let $x\in U$ and $s,t\in \stab_{U}(L_x^U)$ be arbitrary.
 Then the following are equivalent: \begin{enumerate}[\rm (a)] \item $(s)\l{x}=(t)\l{x}$; \item $ys=yt$ for all $y\in L_x^U$; \item there exists $y\in L_x^U$ such that $ys=yt$. \end{enumerate} \end{lem} \begin{proof} (a) $\Rightarrow$ (b) If $(s)\l{x}=(t)\l{x}$, then $(s|_{L_x^U})\zeta= (t|_{L_x^U})\zeta$ and so $s|_{L_x^U}= t|_{L_x^U}$.
 It follows that $ys=yt$ for all $y\in L_x^U$.